-If you are homeless, the first step in accessing one of our housing or shelter programs is getting entered into the coordinated entry system by having an assessment called the VI-SPDAT completed.
+If you are homeless, the first step in accessing one of our housing programs is getting entered into the coordinated entry system by having an assessment called the VI-SPDAT completed.
 Assessment centers, including Interfaith Community Services, can be found by clicking here.
-All homeless community members interested in our housing or shelter programs must have a VI-SPDAT assessment completed prior to program consideration.
+All homeless community members interested in our housing programs must have a VI-SPDAT assessment completed prior to program consideration.

-Interfaith offers emergency rental or mortgage assistance, as well as motel vouchers to prevent imminent homelessness.
+Interfaith offers emergency rental or mortgage assistance to prevent imminent homelessness.

 To see if you are eligible for our homeless prevention services, please visit one of our service centers during their listed walk-in hours below:

 Inland Service Center: 550 W. Washington Ave., Escondido, CA 92025 | (760) 489-6380

 Monday – Friday: 8:00 am to 11:00 am

 Coastal Service Center: 4700 N. River Road, Oceanside, CA 92057 | (760) 721-2117

 Wednesday – Friday: 8:00 am to 12:00 pm